ricgir/APT-Detection/sih_elk/docs/setup/art_setup.md

 ## Introduction
 **Atomic Red Team** is an open-source library of tests mapped to the MITRE ATT&CK framework, used to safely simulate adversary behavior.
 This guide covers its installation and execution on a Windows VM.

+## Note on Applicability:

+This guide is exclusively for setting up and running Atomic Red Team in a Microsoft Windows environment.

+#### All commands and procedures use Windows PowerShell and are not intended for Linux or macOS.

 ## Prerequisites
 Before you begin, ensure your Windows VM meets the following requirements: